Strength of federalism has given major boost to fight against COVID-19: Soren

 "Till now we have demanded 1,500 ventilators but have got none.
 Similarly, there are just 8 testing machines, out of which only 4 are operational," Soren said, underlining the limited resources his state has in fighting the coronavirus crisis.
 Till now, at least 13 cases of COVID-19 have been reported in Jharkhand with one death.

-Asked about the state having a very low number of cases, he said Jharkhand has its advantages as well as disadvantages and while it is among the most backward states, it has hilly areas and settlements are scattered helping in the implementation of social distancing..
+Asked about the state having a very low number of cases, he said Jharkhand has its advantages as well as disadvantages and while it is among the most backward states, it has hilly areas and settlements are scattered helping in the implementation of social distancing.
+"Ours is a state that connects with so many states like UP, Bihar, Chhattisgarh and West Bengal, in such a scenario implementation of lockdown is very difficult.
+But we implemented the lockdown strongly," Soren said.
+The chief minister said though states were not consulted when the lockdown was imposed there was no point looking back or bickering as the fight against the pandemic has to be fought in a coordinated manner.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)